sandv123/air-pollution-analytics/README.md

 The architecture is developed with the view of being able to support the following analytics:

-1. Test correlation between temperature and polition levels.
-Hypothesis being that polution is a result of people having to burn nasty stuff to warm up their houses.
+1. Test correlation between temperature and pollution levels.
+Hypothesis being that pollution is a result of people having to burn nasty stuff to warm up their houses.
-2. Test correlation between the wind speed/direction and polition levels.
-Hypothesis - polition is a result of industrial plants (power plant?), situated outside of Belgrade.
+2. Test correlation between the wind speed/direction and pollution levels.
+Hypothesis - pollution is a result of industrial plants (power plant?), situated outside of Belgrade.
 3. Determine when is the best time to air your apartment depending on the day of week.

 ## Architectural decisions